farinasm/boolevard/tutorials/README.md

 <h1 style="margin-bottom: 50px;">BooLEVARD Tutorials</h1>
 In this section, you will find practical Jupyter notebooks designed to guide you through using BooLEVARD.
 These tutorials provide steb-by step instructions and examples to help you explore Boolevard's functionalities and apply them to diverse contexts.

-* **Quick Start:** In this tutorial, we will explore a small Boolean model designed to simulate different cybersecurity scenarios.
+* **[Quick Start](https://github.com/farinasm/boolevard/blob/main/tutorials/Quick_Start.ipynb):** In this tutorial, we will explore a small Boolean model designed to simulate different cybersecurity scenarios.
 The model consists of nodes represening key components of a cybersecurity system, and the goal of this tutorial is to evaluate how different conditions and guidelines affect the overall security state of the system.
-* **Guard Cell Abscisic Acid:**
+* **[Guard Cell Abscisic Acid](https://github.com/farinasm/boolevard/blob/main/tutorials/Guard_Cell_Abscisic_Acid.ipynb):** This tutorial uses a Boolean model that represents how the phytohormone abscisic acid (ABA) regulates stomatal opening in guard cells.
+It highlights how counting pathways with BooLEVARD can reveal important insights into the system, illustrated through differences in the intensity of stomatal closure inhibition.
-* **Tumor Cell Invasion and Migration:**
+* **Activatory perturbations of p63, p53, and miR34 dampen cancer invasiveness: I**n this tutorial, we will use a Boolean model representing key molecular cascades in cancer metastasis.
+The tutorial showcases how activatory perturbations of two tumor suppressor (p53 and p63) and micro RNA 34 successfully dampen invasiveness and increases apoptotic cell-fate decisions.

-Each tutorial notebook includes explanations and example code to facilitate hands-on learning and easy adaptation to your own models.
+Each tutorial notebook includes explanations and example code to facilitathttps://github.com/farinasm/boolevard/blob/main/tutorials/Guard_Cell_Abscisic_Acid.ipynbe hands-on learning and easy adaptation to your own models.